 Our confession of faith in the Triune God flows from hearing God’s Word.
 It is expressed in the three creeds of the Christian Church: the Apostle’s, the Nicene and the Athanasian Creed.
 We confess our faith either before the sermon or after it.

 Our family of believers responds in faith in the forgiveness and love of our gracious God through gifts of money and service.
 These gifts support God’s work among us at St. Paul’s.

-The Prayer of the Church & Lord’s Prayer
+The Prayer of the Church & The Lord's Prayer

 This prayer can focus on the day’s message, the needs of the week in our local congregation, the church at large, our community or in our nation.
 It is concluded with the prayer that our Savior taught us to pray.

 On the 1st and 3rd Sundays of the month we celebrate the sacrament of Holy Communion.
 We begin with words spoken between pastor and congregation that have been used since 200 A.D.
 These words express the intimate union of believers who are united in faith.
 They are also spoken in joyful anticipation of receiving the Lord’s Supper.

 The worship song Holy, Holy, Holy is sung as we sing with the saints and angels in heaven (Rev 4:8, Is 6:3), praising our God for the forgiveness offered to us in this sacred Meal.

 After the Words of Institution (1 Cor.
 11:23ff) are spoken by the pastor, a word of peace is offered to God’s people who rest in Christ’s peace found on the cross.

 The congregation responds with O Christ Lamb of God.
 This song reminds us of the fulfillment of Jesus as the Lamb of God who takes away the sin of the world; an image taken directly from the Old Testament celebration of the Passover (Exodus 12, John 1:29, Is 53:7, Rev 5:6ff).
 The Lord’s true body and true blood are distributed following the song.